-National Food Chain Safety Office Directorate of Wine Products and Alcoholic Beverages (in Hungarian) Budaörsi út 141-145, Budapest 1118, Hungary Tel.: +36 1 346 0930; E-mail: bor@nebih.gov.hu
+National Food Chain Safety Office

+Directorate of Wine Products and Alcoholic Beverages (in Hungarian)

+Budaörsi út 141-145, Budapest 1118, Hungary

+Tel.: +36 1 346 0930; E-Mail: bor@nebih.gov.hu

+Sampling laboratory:

-Sampling laboratory: Higany u.
-2, Budapest 1118, Hungary Tel: +36 1 346-0938
+Higany u.
+2, Budapest 1118, Hungary

+Tel: +36 1 346-0938

 The importer must apply for qualification for each shipment and pass the qualification report (certification) to the distributor or retailer of wine.
 The qualification can be substituted by a qualification from accredited certifiers of the region of production if the lists of accredited quality certifiers were mutually recognized and published by the parties of a relevant international treaty.
-A copy of the (foreign) qualification report must be sent to the wine authority by the importer within eight days after the shipment entered Hungary.
+A copy of the (foreign) qualification report has to be sent to the wine authority by the importer within eight days of the shipment's entry into Hungary.
 Quality and volume report of import wines may substitute the Certificate of Origin.
 Bottled wines of foreign origin must be sold in their original container and with the original label.